The Mountain Goats: 2004–2009: 4AD years

-2010–present: Merge Records years
+2010–2024: Merge Records years

 The Mountain Goats signed to Merge Records, home to drummer Jon Wurster's other band, Superchunk, in 2010.
 The label issued a new record by The Extra Lens, formerly The Extra Glenns, entitled Undercard, followed by another Mountain Goats LP, All Eternals Deck, in 2011.
 They were also chosen by Jeff Mangum of Neutral Milk Hotel to perform at the All Tomorrow's Parties festival that he was due to curate in December 2011 in Minehead, England, but were unable to appear due to a rescheduling.

 The band's fourteenth studio album, Transcendental Youth, was released in late 2012, and in early 2013 they played at Carnegie Hall in support of John Green and Hank Green in their "Evening of Awesome" performance.
 In July 2013, All Hail West Texas was re-released on vinyl.
 During an interview with Stereogum in August 2012, John Darnielle said that Amy Grant was his favorite pop artist, and noted that "Rich Mullins is one of the best songwriters I know of."
 Mullins was the songwriter who penned many of Grant's hits.

 The Mountain Goats released their 15th album, Beat the Champ, on 7 April 2015, again with Merge Records.
 According to Pitchfork Media, the album concentrates on the professional wrestlers Darnielle admired when he was a child and tries to develop and imagine their lives.
 Multi-instrumentalist Matt Douglas assisted the group in recording the album, and soon thereafter became a full-time member.

 In January 2017, the Mountain Goats recorded a humorous song per request of director Rian Johnson, depicting an alternate story of his upcoming movie, Star Wars: The Last Jedi.
 The song, titled "The Ultimate Jedi Who Wastes All the Other Jedi and Eats Their Bones", was published on Johnson's SoundCloud page.